 Italian War History Museum, History museum in Rovereto, Italy

-The collection includes an original Nieuport-Macchi Ni.10 biplane, a rare fighter aircraft from World War I. On display is also the original chalk model for the Maria Dolens bell, whose finished version now stands high on Colle di Miravalle.
+The collection holds an original Nieuport-Macchi Ni.10 biplane, one of the few surviving examples of this World War I fighter aircraft.
+The museum also keeps the original chalk model used to design the Maria Dolens bell, whose cast version now stands on Colle di Miravalle.

 The community of curious travelers